Yellow ribbon

 A yellow ribbon has various uses.
 It can be applied as a necktie, worn on a person, mounted on a car, or wrapped around a tree.
-In the United States, it has many different purposes, most commonly associated with forgiveness and hope.
+In the United States, it has many different associations, most commonly forgiveness and hope.

 United States

 Different uses

 The yellow ribbon is a symbol for hope.

-The best known use for this ribbon in the United States is for showing support for the troops, including the missed in action (MIA) and prisoners of war (POW).
+In the United States displaying a yellow ribbon is a show of support for the safe return of American troops, including the missed in action (MIA) and prisoners of war (POW).

-Suicide prevention campaigns and survivors of people who killed themselves are also using the yellow ribbon.
+Suicide prevention campaigns and suicide survivors themselves also use the yellow ribbon.

 It is also used by or for adoptive parents, and in cases of Amber alert (child abduction emergency alert).

 History and etymology

 "She Wore a Yellow Ribbon"

 Yellow Ribbon rededication ceremony to commemorate the 3rd Infantry Division's fourth deployment since September 11, 2001, at Victory Park in Hinesville.

 Yellow is the official color of the armor branch of the U.S. Army, used in insignia, etc., and depicted in Hollywood movies by the yellow neckerchief adorning latter-half 19th century, horse-mounted U.S. Cavalry soldiers.
 However, a review of the U.S. War Department's Regulations for the Uniform and Dress of the Army of the United States (1872, 1898) reveals that a neckerchief, of any color, was not an item required by dress code.
 Despite this, neckerchiefs were a popular accessory employed by cavalrymen to cope with the frequently dusty environs.
 The specific association of the yellow neckerchief with the U.S. Cavalry may have arisen from a work of popular American West artist Frederic Remington—Lieutenant Powhatan H. Clarke, Tenth Cavalry (1888).

 In the United States military, the symbol of the yellow ribbon is used in a popular marching song.
 The first version copyrighted was the 1917 version by George A. Norton, which he titled "Round Her Neck She Wears a Yeller Ribbon (For Her Lover Who Is Far, Far Away)".
 While he tells in the song about the love between Susie Simpkins and her soldier lover Silas Hubbard, his chorus goes: